zaktech96/aipodcast-newsletter/README.md

 - Here you can view tables, run queries, and manage data
 - Changes only affect your local database

+If you chose to use a Dev DB in Supabase:
+- Access your Supabase Studio at https://app.supabase.com
+- Select your "[Project Name] Dev DB" project
+- Here you can view tables, run queries, and manage data

-⚠️ Important: If you used your production Supabase URL instead of local development:
+⚠️ Important: If you're using a Supabase Dev DB:
-- You'll be working directly with your production database
-- All changes will immediately affect your live application
+- All changes will immediately affect your development database
-- However, we strongly recommend using local development for testing (but sometimes you might want to move very fast and don't care about data loss, specifically for MVPs).
-If you're on Windows and having issues with Docker Desktop crashing, you can use your production Supabase URL instead.
+- This is the recommended approach for most users, especially on Windows or machines with limited resources
+- You can always create a separate production database later when deploying your app

 ## 3. Developing your app locally